What are the 2 main species of vine?

 The grape varieties we all know by name are from the Vitis vinifera family, such as Sauvignon Blanc, Chardonnay, Pinot Noir, Zinfandel, Syrah, and Cabernet Sauvignon.

-What are some primary differences between Vitis vinifera and North American vines in terms of winemaking?
+What are some primary differences between Vitis vinifera and North American vines?

 - known to have more desirable aromas for wine